-efficiency of the The workforce and organizations' performance in the manufacturing sector has a great significance to the economies which want consistent improvement in the economic growth rate.
-The manufacturing sector covers most of the industry sector; thus, if all the organizations in the manufacturing sector are making rapid progress, there is more opportunity for the economy to grow and expand (Snieska, Navickas, & Jegelaviciute, 2019).
-The consistent need for an efficient workforce and higher organizational performance requires that it should be investigated by researchers and academics.
-In order to meet this requirement, our study aims at examining the role of five HRM practices such as recruitment & selection, training & development, compensation, performance appraisal, and promotion practices on organizational performance.
-Its aim is also to analyze the moderating influences of ethical climate on recruitment & selection, training & development, compensation, performance appraisal promotion and practices, and organizational performance and their mutual association.
-In the previous literature, many researchers and academics have paid attention to the impacts of HRM practices like recruitment & selection. training development. & appraisal, and compensation, performance promotion practices organizational on performance.
-But, not all of these researchers or academics have simultaneously discussed the influences recruitment & nexus between selection. training development, & compensation, performance appraisal and promotion practices, and organizational performance.
-Our study is an initiative to explore the recruitment & selection. training & compensation, performance development, appraisal, and promotion practices in relation to organizational performance.
-Moreover, the introduction of ethical climate as a moderator between HRM practices such as recruitment & training development. selection. & compensation, performance appraisal, and promotion practices, and organizational performance is also a great contribution to the literature as before this; not much attention has been given to the moderating role in this regard.
+The efficiency of the workforce and organizations' performance in the manufacturing sector has a great significance to the economies which want consistent improvement in the economic growth rate.
+The manufacturing sector covers most of the industry sector; thus, if all the organizations in the manufacturing sector are making rapid progress, there is more opportunity for the economy to grow and expand (Snieska, & Jegelaviciute.
+2019).
+Navickas. consistent need for an efficient workforce and higher organizational performance requires that it should be investigated by researchers and academics.
+In order to meet this requirement, our study aims at examining the role of five HRM practices such as recruitment & selection, & development, compensation. training performance appraisal, and promotion practices on organizational performance.
+Its aim is also to analyze the moderating influences of ethical climate on recruitment & selection, training & development, compensation, performance appraisal and promotion practices, organizational performance and their mutual association.
+In the previous literature, many researchers and academics have paid attention to the impacts of HRM practices like recruitment selection, training & development, compensation, performance appraisal, and practices promotion organizational performance.
+But, not all of these researchers or academics have simultaneously discussed the influences nexus between recruitment & selection, development, training & compensation, performance appraisal and organizational promotion practices. and performance.
+Our study is an initiative to explore the recruitment & selection, training & development, compensation, performance appraisal, and promotion practices in relation to organizational performance.
+Moreover, the introduction of ethical climate as a moderator between HRM practices such as recruitment & training selection, & development, compensation, performance appraisal, and promotion practices, and organizational performance is also a great contribution to the literature as before this; not much attention has been given to the moderating role in this regard.